 Birmingham Hippodrome has helped make and shape memorable theatre moments for generations of visitors.

-The Hippodrome Heritage volunteers are:
+Hippodrome Heritage Website

 Making a donation to our archive collection

 We are still collecting items which help tell the story of Birmingham Hippodrome and need your help!